JPMoresmau/BuildWrapper/README.md

 You can run `buildwrapper --help` to get a feel for the different options you can call buildwrapper with.
 You can also run EclipseFP with the debug mode preference on to see the BuildWrapper interaction in an Eclipse console view.

 ## Generic options
-These options apply to all commands
+These options are available to all commands.

-- tempFolder: the name of the temporary folder, relative to the location of the project cabal file.
+- tempfolder: the name of the temporary folder, relative to the location of the project cabal file.
 Usually .dist-buildwrapper
 - cabalpath: the location of the cabal executable
 - cabalfile: the location of the project cabal file
-- cabalFlags: the flags to pass to cabal when configuring
+- cabalflags: the flags to pass to cabal when configuring
+- logcabal: should the call to the cabal executable be logged?

 ## synchronize
 Synchronize ensures that all the files in the temporary work folder represent the up to date version of the source files.
 It returns the list of files actually copied from the main folder to the work folder.

 - force: true/false: copies files even if destination (in temporary folder) is newer

+Example: `buildwrapper synchronize --force=false --tempfolder=.dist-buildwrapper --cabalpath=/home/myuser/.cabal/bin/cabal --cabalfile=/home/myuser/myproject/myproject.cabal --cabalflags= --logcabal=true`

 ## synchronize1
 Synchronizes only one file.